 - 1. An earned baccalaureate degree.

-- 2 GPA of 3.25 or greater
+- 2. GPA of 3.0 or greater

-- Completion of all non-nursing courses prior to second term of the program.
+- Completion of all non-nursing courses prior to first winter session.

-For more information or to make an appointment to discuss the accelerated program, please contact the School at 302-831-1253.
-A sample curriculum plan may be viewed at the Accelerated Degree Program website (www.udel.edu/nursing/accelerated.html).
-Students who may need financial assistance in pursuing a second degree should contact the Financial Aid Office at 302-831-1534.
+For more information or to make an appointment to discuss the accelerated program, please contact the Department at 302-831-1253.
+A sample curriculum plan may be viewed at the Accelerated Degree Program website (www.udel.edu/nursing/accelerated.html) Students who may need financial assistance in pursuing a second degree should contact the Financial Aid Office at 302-831-1534.
 Reference books on private financial aid sources are available in libraries or local academic institutions in your community.